Immigration Health Surcharge (IHS)

 The standard rate of £1,035/year applies to most Skilled Worker visa applicants.

-How is the IHS Calculated?
+How is the IHS calculated?

 Examples (standard rate, Skilled Worker):